Demographics of Barbados: Ethnic groups

 The population of Barbados is predominantly black (91%) or mixed (4%).
 3.5% of the population is white and 1% South Asian.
 The remaining 0.5% of the population includes East Asians (0.1%).

 Languages

 English is the official language of Barbados, and is used for communications, administration, and public services all over the island.
 In its capacity as the official language of the country, the standard of English tends to conform to the vocabulary, pronunciations, spellings, and conventions akin to, but not exactly the same as, those of British English.

 A regional variant of English referred to locally as Bajan is spoken by most Barbadians in everyday life especially in informal settings.
 In its full-fledged form, Bajan sounds markedly different from the Standard English heard on the island.
 The degree of intelligibility between Bajan and general English depends on the level of creolised vocabulary and idioms.
 A Bajan speaker may be completely unintelligible to an English speaker from another country.
 Bajan is influenced by other Caribbean English dialects.

-There was no indigenous language on Barbados.